Non-Disclosure Agreement Processing

 - Can a Non-Disclosure Agreement have more than two parties to it?

 Yes, a Non-Disclosure Agreement can have several parties.
-Please note that a Non-Disclosure Agreement with several parties may take more time to negotiate because each party may have concerns or requirements for protecting confidential information.
+Note that a Non-Disclosure Agreement with several parties may take more time to negotiate because each party may have concerns or requirements for protecting confidential information.
 In addition, the signature process for each party differs and the amount of time needed to obtain signatures may delay the exchange of information.

 - When a Non-Disclosure Agreement has been negotiated for my project, should I obtain signatures from all personnel working on the project that indicate they have read the Non-Disclosure Agreement and understand their obligations under the Agreement?